bondeveloper/patient-management/README.md

 #### Step 3
-Log into admin and create a group called doctor with all doctor, appointment, patient permissions
+Log into admin and create a group called doctor with all doctor, appointment, patient permissions which is needed for when creating a doctor

-Colons can be used to align columns.

 | email          | password | role  |
 | -------------- |:--------:| -----:|